arjav1528/Module-4/README.md

 ## Getting Started with Node.js

-If you're new to Node.js development, follow these steps:
+If you're new to Node.js development, follow these steps(If you have installed firebase, you can skip this section as firebase requires Node.js):

 1. **Install Node.js**: Download and install from [nodejs.org](https://nodejs.org/)
 2. **Verify installation**: